RitoSaltworks/lol-iris/README.md

 LoL Iris Communicator

-known issues:
+Known issues:

-This code is clunky, hideous... need professionals or more experienced amateurs to clean up.
+This code is clunky, hideous... need help with cleanup.

-the api used to get match data does not provide the summoner spell ids of bots
+The api used to get match data does not provide the summoner spell ids of bots.

-macro input of special chars does not work with the curent library for generating key events
+Macro input of special chars does not work with the curent library for generating key events.

-considering trimming down on the cooldown menus, which are automatically generated at runtime
+Considering trimming down on the cooldown menus, which are automatically generated at runtime.

-sometimes the center icon of the radial menu/cursor ddoesnt load. just reload the overlay in the settings  window
+Sometimes the center icon of the radial menu/cursor ddoesnt load. just reload the overlay in the settings  window.

-to fix:
+There are missing ability icons, etc. If you make note, they can easily be added in.

+To Fix:

-add mouse button/game controller support
+Add mouse button/game controller support

-different menu sets for different maps and modes
+Different menu sets for different maps and modes

+~Add Zilean Icons